Get instant quote

 What are the disadvantages of PETG?

-PETG is more prone to scratching than PLA.
-It is also trickier to print, as it requires higher printing temperatures, and has a tendency to stick to the print bed.
+Expect a steeper learning curve with PETG.
+It scratches more easily than PLA, requires higher temperatures, and tends to cling aggressively to the print bed.
 It is also more prone to oozing.
-Additionally, it may be more difficult to remove supports (if used), because PETG tends to be a bit harder to separatethan PLA.
+Furthermore, it may be more difficult to remove supports (if used), as PETG tends to be a bit harder to separate than PLA.

 Surface finishes and post-processing for PLA